gridbugs/electric-organ/extras/unix/README.md

-# Placeholder
+# Electric Organ

 ## Package Contents

-- placeholder-graphical: Graphical version of the game, rendering with metal on macos and vulkan on linux
+- electric-organ-graphical: Graphical version of the game, rendering with metal on macos and vulkan on linux
-- placeholder-terminal: Terminal version of the game, rendering as text in an ansi terminal
+- electric-organ-terminal: Terminal version of the game, rendering as text in an ansi terminal

 ## HIDPI